The Circular Economy Development Center

 Are you interested in establishing or expanding a circular solution in Colorado?
 Could your circular solution benefit from the CEDC’s expertise in project management and network building?

 If so, CEDC staff would welcome the opportunity to learn more about your project.
-Click the link below to complete a short questionnaire.
-Within three business days, CEDC staff will touch base to discuss your project in more detail.
+Click the link below to connect with our team and tell us about your circular solution.

 Our Partners